 Sorry, you must log in to save an item.

-Look at any makeup artist or beauty blogger on your favorite social media sites, and you’ll probably notice that they all seem to be sporting a similar eye makeup look—one with a cut crease.
-While it used to be a makeup trend to thoroughly blend your eye shadow in the crease, the most popular style of the moment involves just the opposite.
+Look at any makeup artist or beauty blogger that pops up in your Instagram feed and you’ll notice that they all seem to be sporting a similar eye makeup look—one with a cut crease.
+While it used to be a major makeup trend to thoroughly blend your eye shadow in the crease, the most popular style at the moment involves just the opposite.
 As the name indicates, the technique involves defining the crease of your eye by cutting across it with a darker eye shadow or eyeliner and barely blending it out.
 If you’ve been dying to try this makeup look for yourself but haven’t been sure how, don’t fret.
 We’re breaking down how to get the look, step by step, right here.

 Almost every eye makeup tutorial starts the same—with eye primer—and there’s a good reason for that.
 A thin layer of primer can help create an even base for the rest of your eye makeup application.
-Smooth on a tiny bit of your favorite primer and you’ll be ready to get going on your cut crease.
+Smooth on a tiny bit of your favorite primer and you’ll be ready to get started on this gorgeous eye look.